 Jennifer Campbell, PMP, EP

 Jennifer Campbell is TWC’s proud founder and President.
-Jennifer began her career in the environmental field over two decades ago where she has worked as a Project Manager, Government Regulator, and senior Indigenous Relations Specialist.
-During that time, she has earned her Project Management Professional and Environmental Professional designations.
+Jennifer began her career in the environmental field over two decades ago where she has worked as a project manager, government regulator, and consultant.
+She is client and community focused, and is passionate about incorporating reconciliation into each project that TWC is involved with.
 Jennifer’s experience and expertise allows her to effectively lead her team through complex projects, incorporating TWC’s Reconciliation Action Plan through each step of the way.

 VP Indigenous Relations

 Pascale Méra is our Vice-President and lead for our Indigenous Relations services.
 Pascale has 20 years of experience in Indigenous engagement and social research.
 Pascale focuses on solutions-oriented work that addresses Indigenous issues related to large-scale development and provides for meaningful integration of Indigenous environmental, social, economic, and cultural interests in the project life cycle.
 Pascale’s work and vision is grounded in the goal of long-term relationship building and reconciliation.